-And here is how to expand upon it to make it suitable for a cover letter:
+And here’s how to expand upon it to make it suitable for a cover letter:

 5. Make your cover letter unique

-While it may be tempting to send out the same cover letter to multiple companies, hiring managers can tell which candidates have put in the extra effort to tailor theirs to the job posting and which candidates have sent out a generic cover letter.
+While it might be tempting to send out the same cover letter to multiple companies, it’s something you should avoid.
+Hiring managers can tell which candidates have put in the extra effort to tailor theirs to the job posting and which candidates have sent them a generic cover letter.

-A killer cover letter provides insight into your reasons for applying to that job specifically, showcases your skills, and highlights a bit of your personality.
+A killer cover letter provides insight into your reasons for applying to that job specifically, showcases your skills, and highlights your personality.

-- Include a short anecdote that explains why you are interested in this particular company
+- Include a short anecdote that explains why you’re interested in this particular company

 - Talk about how your values align with the company’s mission statement

-- Demonstrate that you posses the most highly sought after skills listed in the job description
+- Demonstrate that you possess the most highly sought-after skills listed in the job description

-If you are applying for a position that requires imagination and creativity or if the company has a casual office culture, feel free to show some originality and humor in your cover letter as well.
+If you’re applying for a position that requires imagination and creativity or if the company has a casual office culture, feel free to show some originality and humor in your cover letter as well.